garvitkumar854/Sessional-II-Cpp/Dynamic_Memory_Allocation/README.md

 # Dynamic Memory Allocation

 ## Dynamic Allocation Operators `new` and `delete`
+Dynamic memory allocation in C++ is the process of allocating memory to variables, arrays, or objects at runtime instead of compile time.
+It allows programs to use memory efficiently, create flexible data structures like linked lists, and handle varying amounts of data.
+C++ provides the operators new for allocation and delete for deallocation.

 ### `new` Operator
 - Allocates memory for a variable, array, or object at runtime.
 - Returns the address of allocated memory (a pointer).